AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 The following components are not supported, and Analysis Workspace prompts you to remove them from your table when performing a full-table export:

-* Calculated metrics that use advanced functions in the metric definition (see [Advanced functions](/help/components/calc-metrics/cm-adv-functions.md) for more information)
+* Calculated metrics that use basic or advanced functions in the metric definition (see [Basic functions](/help/components/calc-metrics/cm-functions.md) and [Advanced functions](/help/components/calc-metrics/cm-adv-functions.md) for more information)
 * Components that have been restricted by an administrator from being exported (see the *Filter on Data Governance policies in data views* section in [Labels and policies](/help/data-views/data-governance.md) for more information)
 * More than 5 dimensions and 5 metrics per report (up to 5 dimensions and 5 metrics are supported)
 * In table columns: